 Undergraduate CHEMISTRY Research Experience

-Dr. Eric Miller, Professor of Chemistry, is leading students through a project that focuses on synthesizing silicon and organic (plastic) electronic conductors.
-These areas of research are currently integrated into a single project directed at treating blindness through retina prosthesis (artificial retina replacement structures).
+Dr. Eric Miller, Professor of Chemistry, has been leading students through projects that focuses on synthesizing silicon and organic (plastic) electronic conductors.
 This research is currently funded through the New Mexico INBRE program of the National Institutes of Health.

 Undergraduate research is an excellent way for students to learn first hand the application of principles learned in the classroom.
 The student gains real world experience and faculty is kept sharp and current.
 And the general knowledge of mankind is advanced.